wangpuup/assist_dy/README.md

 ### Testing

 After training you can test the performance of the model.
-The sections in the database.cfg used for tasting are defined in test.cfg.

 You can test the model with